Reetika2608/Virtual-Key-for-your-Repositories/README.md

 ### Pipeline
 FMC's pipeline is driven mainly from the Jenkins file in this repo.
 The Dockerfile is also used to create a docker image, which is the base of the Jenkins image.
 Using the root Dockerfile we generate a jenkins agent image from the jenkins directory which is uploaded to `containers.cisco.com`.
+When uploading ensure that you run the docker login command using the api key you genereated on containers, __not your CEC password__.
 This image from containers.cisco.com is then leveraged by Cisco Crate (Containers as a service - CaaS) which allow us to adhere to the SQBU - BYOS (bring your own slaves) policy.

 #### Cisco Crate